 Packaging Safety - What You Need to Know

-The requirements with respect to food safety and packaging safety in the consumer supply chain have become much more rigid over the past few years and for good reason.
+The requirements concerning food safety and packaging safety in the consumer supply chain have become much more rigid over the past few years, and for a good reason.

-Foodborne illness is a significant concern with an increasing number of tainted food incidences being reported over the past decade.
-As well, globalization and escalating imports (15% of total consumption), complex supply chains, new emerging pathogens and hazards, shifting demographics (aging population at a higher risk), media communications and food-related recalls are all drivers for this change.
-If you track the recalls in Canada and USA, you will see that regularly products are being recalled due to some risk to public health and wellness.
+Foodborne illness is a significant concern with an increasing number of tainted food incidences reported over the past decade.
+Globalization and escalating imports (15% of total consumption), complex supply chains, new emerging pathogens and hazards, shifting demographics (aging population at higher risk), media communications, and food-related recalls are all drivers for this change.
+When you track the recalls in Canada and the USA, you see that products are recalled due to public health and wellness risks.

-Investigations into the root cause of these incidences have revealed that there are risks throughout the entire food supply system, including packaging safety.
+Investigations into the root cause of these incidences have revealed risks throughout the entire food supply system, including packaging safety.
 As a result, both Canada and the USA are addressing these concerns with new regulations.

-The US FDA Food Safety Modernization Act of 2010 (FSMA) was signed into law in 2011 giving the FDA authority to implement changes to food safety regulations.
-The purpose of this new law is to move to a preventative system whereby the brand owner, food processor and/or importer will implement processes and controls to ensure food safety.
+The US FDA Food Safety Modernization Act of 2010 (FSMA) was signed into law in 2011, giving the FDA authority to implement changes to food safety regulations.
+The purpose of this law is to move to a preventative system whereby the brand owner, food processor, and importer will implement processes and controls to ensure food safety.
 In other words, all food (both for human and animal consumption) sold in the USA must meet the minimum requirements for safety.

-The overlying premise is to encourage food importers and suppliers to implement adequate food safety controls to ensure tainted food does not reach the consumer.
-The FDA will have the authority to demand mandatory recalls, prevent goods from entering the country and suspend registration.
-The agency will expect enhanced product tracing abilities and may require additional recordkeeping for high-risk foods.
-These rules will encompass every link in the supply chain including raw materials, packaging, and transportation.
-Food processors are to ensure they are able to trace packaging up through the supply chain to the raw materials and suppliers must be able to trace their products down to their customers.
+The overlying premise encourages food importers and suppliers to implement adequate food safety controls to ensure tainted food does not reach consumers.
+The FDA has the authority to demand mandatory recalls, prevent goods from entering the country, and suspend the registration.
+The agency expects enhanced product tracing abilities and may require additional recordkeeping for high-risk foods.
+These rules will encompass every link in the supply chain, including raw materials, packaging, and transportation.
+Food processors are to ensure they can trace packaging up through the supply chain to the raw materials, and suppliers must be able to track their products down to their customers.

-Health Canada is enacting similar requirements through the Safe Food for Canadians Act and will expect all companies in the supply chain to take responsibility for their products and ensure packaging safety.
+Health Canada has enacted similar requirements through the Safe Food for Canadians Act.
+It expects all companies in the supply chain to take responsibility for their products and ensure packaging safety.
 See the Safe Food for Canadians Regulations.

 Packaging suppliers are facing new requirements in light of these regulations.
 So often, I have heard the question, “Who has ever been sick or injured from packaging?”
-The answer to this is we do not know the extent of contamination because we, in the past, did not trace back to packaging when examining the cause of the recall.
+We do not know the extent of contamination because we, in the past, did not trace back to packaging when examining the root cause of the recall.

-Years ago while selling flexible film, a customer of mine in Oregon had a major recall of their cereal due to bacterial contamination.
-After exhaustive examination, they were unable to find the source of the contamination and were very anxious that it might happen again.
+Years ago, while selling flexible films, a customer of mine in Oregon had a major recall of their cereal due to bacterial contamination.
+After exhaustive examination, they could not find the contamination source and were very anxious that it might happen again.
 Never once did it occur to us that the packaging may have been the source.

 Today, the expectation is that all ingredients and direct food contact supplies be traceable and that companies take measures to prevent potential injury or illness to the consumer.

-Companies that have not taken adequate steps to prevent risk and/or who knowingly distribute contaminated products can be held criminally responsible.
-At the very least, they could face heavy fines.
+Companies that have not taken adequate steps to prevent risk and knowingly distribute contaminated products can be held criminally responsible.
+At the very least, they could face hefty fines.

-Fortunately, there are safety standards available for packaging companies with some recognized globally by GFSI – the Global Food Safety Initiative.
-These standards include good manufacturing practices and safety protocols that, when implemented, greatly reduce risk.
+Fortunately, there are safety standards available for packaging companies, with some recognized globally by GFSI – the Global Food Safety Initiative.
+These standards include good manufacturing practices and safety protocols that, when implemented, significantly reduce risk.